ERIC GALE-BLUE HORIZON AND ISLAND BREEZE.

 When Negril was released in 1975, listeners discovered an album of laid-back, instrumental reggae.
 It was a very different album from Forecast, and one that showcased Eric’s versatility.
 This would be put to good use over the next couple of years.

 After a three year sabbatical, Eric Gale returned to New York.
 When he arrived home, the money had run dry and he was without a job.
-Fortunately, jazz supergroup were looking for a guitarist.
+Fortunately, a jazz supergroup were looking for a guitarist.
 Eric fitted the bill, and he joined Stuff.

 With a lineup that featured bassist drummers Chris Parker Steve Gadd; bassist Gordon Edwards, guitarist Cornell Dupree and pianist Richard Tee, Stuff was worthy of being called a supergroup.
 Eric played on Stuff’s 1976 eponymous album, and the 1977 followup More Stuff.
 Still thought, Eric was working as a session musician, so would divide his time between Stuff and session work.